Existence of steady very weak solutions to Navier-Stokes equations with non-Newtonian stress tensors: Main results.

 for all $q\in [1,p]$.
 The constants depend on $p$ and the domain only.
 Moreover, if $\nabla u\in L^p_\omega(\Omega)$ with $\omega \in A_p$ we find

 with $c$ depending on the $A_p$ and the domain only. \end{theorem}

+\begin{remark} The construction of the Lipschitz truncation can be found in the Appendix (see Subsection~\ref{proof:LT}).
+It might be noteworthy that the proof uses the inverse-curl operator (in domains with zero traces) for which we provide weighted estimates that might be of independent interest (see Theorem~\ref{thm:weight-curl}).

-\begin{remark} We point out that, in contrast to earlier versions of the Lipschitz truncation, our truncation inherits {\bf both} the {\bf solenoidality} and the {\bf zero trace} property of the Sobolev function.
+We point out that, in contrast to earlier versions of the Lipschitz truncation, our truncation inherits {\bf both} the {\bf solenoidality} and the {\bf zero trace} property of the Sobolev function.
 In addition to the usual $L^{q}$ estimates we provide weighted $L^p$ estimates as well.
 We mention that our result uses the techniques recently introduced in \cite{BDS13}, \cite{BBS16}, \cite{BuDS16}, \cite{BS16}.
-Roughly speaking we improve an inverse curl operator introduced in \cite{BS90} with weighted estimates.
-Then its divergence will be zero and the appropriate estimates will be available.
-We think this improved weighted inverse curl might be of interest as well and its complete formulation is presented as Theorem~ \ref{thm:weight-curl} . \end{remark}
+To be more precise, we improve the inverse curl operator introduced in \cite{BS90} by proving additional weighted estimates.

+We think this improved weighted inverse curl might be of interest as well; the complete formulation is contained in Theorem~ \ref{thm:weight-curl}. \end{remark}